Skip to main content

 5. Don’t forget to rinse the scrub off after.
 You can use hot or cold water for this part.

-7. Store any leftover Epsom salt scrub in a nice clean jar for your next shower or bath.
+7. Store any leftover Epsom salt scrub in a clean jar for your next shower or bath.

 The Restrictions of Epsom Salt Baths